Reducing sequential change detection to sequential estimation: Our proposed reduction

 such that $\lim_{n \to \infty} w(n, P, \alpha) = 0$, for all $P \in \mc{P}$ and $\alpha \in (0, 1]$. \end{assumption} The above assumption requires the existence of a deterministic envelope function for the diameter of the confidence sequence, which converges to zero pointwise for every $(P, \alpha)$, as $n$ increases.
 This is a very weak assumption, and essentially all known CSs satisfy it.

 We now analyze the detection delay of our SCD scheme for~\Cref{problem:scd} under~\Cref{assump:cs-width}. \begin{theorem} Consider the SCD problem with observations $X_1, X_2, \ldots$ such that $(X_n)_{n \leq T}$ are drawn from a distribution $P_0$~(with parameter $\theta_0$), while $(X_n)_{n >T}$ are drawn from a product distribution $P_1$~(with parameter $\theta_1 \neq \theta_0$), and are independent of the pre-change observations.
 Suppose the \rfcsdetector from~\Cref{def:repeated-fcs-detector} is applied to this problem, with the CSs satisfying~\Cref{assump:cs-width}.
-Let $\mc{E} := \{\theta_0 \in \cap_{n=1}^T C^{(1)}_n\}$ denote the ``good event'' (having at least $(1-\alpha)$ probability) that the CS up to the changepoint covers the true parameter.
+Let $\mc{E} := \{\theta_0 \in \cap_{n=1}^T C^{(1)}_n\}$ denote the ``good event'' (having at least $(1-\alpha)$ probability) that the first CS covers the true parameter up to the changepoint.
 For~\Cref{problem:scd}~(non-partitioned), if $T$ is large enough to ensure that $w(T, P_0, \alpha) < d(\theta_0, \theta_1)$, then the detection delay of our proposed scheme satisfies

 For~\Cref{problem:scd-separated}~(partitioned), with a known $\Theta_0$, the \rfcsdetector satisfies

 for all values of $T<\infty$. \end{theorem} The proof of this result adapts the arguments developed by~\citet{shekhar23changepoint} for analyzing the \bcsdetector, and we present the details in~\Cref{proof:detection-delay-1}. \begin{remark} The above detection delay bound \emph{exactly} matches that obtained by the \bcsdetector of ~\citet{shekhar23changepoint}, which had an ARL guarantee of $\text{ARL} \geq 1/(2\alpha) - 3/2$.
 Recalling~\Cref{prop:arl-control}, our new scheme achieves a significantly improved (by a factor of $2$) nonasymptotic lower bound on the ARL as compared to the \bcsdetector, while matching their detection delay performance. \end{remark}